“Progress is the activity of today and the assurance of tomorrow”. -Ralph Waldo Emerson

 “Progress is impossible without change; and those who cannot change their mind cannot change anything”．-George Bernard Shaw

-By December 31, 2018, we have published 50 articles with original articles, reviews and commentaries taking up 70%.
+By December 31, 2018, we had published 50 articles with original articles, reviews and commentaries taking up 70%.
 The types of articles are tabled as below:

-By January 7, 2019, the 50 published articles have been read for as many as 73,194 times and downloaded for 2,347 times.
-The review article “Interactions between neurotropic pathogens, neuroinflammatory pathways, and autophagic neural cell death” by Dr. Priyadarshi Soumyaranjan Sahu and Dr. Eunice Ter has been read more than 6,600 times and downloaded for 288 times, ranking on the top among all the 50 articles.
+By January 7, 2019, the 50 published articles had been read as many as 73,194 times and downloaded 2,347 times.
+The review article “Interactions between neurotropic pathogens, neuroinflammatory pathways, and autophagic neural cell death” by Dr. Priyadarshi Soumyaranjan Sahu and Dr. Eunice Ter had been read more than 6,600 times and downloaded 288 times, ranking on the top among all the 50 articles.

-With enthusiasm and leadership of external neurology experts, special issue plan on brain tumor has been carried out successfully and has attracted many authors to participate.
-In January 2018, the special issue “Immunotherapeutic Approaches for Treatment of Brain Tumors” was launched under the leadership of guest editor, Dr. Terry Lichtor from Rush University Medical Center, USA.
+With the enthusiasm and leadership of external neurology experts, a special issue plan on brain tumor has been carried out successfully and has attracted many authors to participate.
+In January 2018, the special issue "Immunotherapeutic Approaches for Treatment of Brain Tumors" was launched under the leadership of Guest Editor, Dr. Terry Lichtor from Rush University Medical Center, USA.
 By November, it ended up with 13 high-quality and cutting-edge articles published.
-In total, they have been viewed for more than 14,000 times and downloaded for no less than 1,200 times till January 7, 2019.
+In total, they had been viewed more than 14,000 times and downloaded no less than 1,200 times by January 7, 2019.

-Special issue articles Immunotherapy for pediatric brain tumors and A Concise Review of Immunotherapy for Glioblastoma (GB) have been downloaded for more than 150 times since their publication in mid 2018.
-The rest articles receive at least 60 downloads on average and it is increasingly growing, as the website data shows.
+Special issue articles Immunotherapy for pediatric brain tumors and A Concise Review of Immunotherapy for Glioblastoma (GB) have been downloaded more than 150 times since their publication in mid 2018.
+The remaining articles have received at least 60 downloads on average and they are increasingly growing, as the website data show.

 The editorial team would like to take the opportunity to thank the Editors-in-Chief, Editorial Board members, reviewers, readers and authors of the Journal for their hard work and continuing support over the past year!